0-exe/Python-ProPresenter/README.md

 # ProPresenter Playlist Creator

 This application helps you create a ProPresenter playlist from a Word document containing your service plan.
-It parses a `.docx` file, identifies songs and psalms, and uses the ProPresenter API to create a playlist.
+It uses the Gemini AI to detect songs and also finds psalms in the document, then uses the ProPresenter API to create a playlist.

 ## Setup

 ### Prerequisites
 - Python 3 (https://www.python.org/downloads/)
 - ProPresenter 7 with the HTTP API enabled.
+- A Google Gemini API Key.

+### 1. Gemini API Setup
+1.  **Get a Gemini API Key:**
+    - Go to Google AI Studio: https://aistudio.google.com/app/apikey
+    - Create a new API key.
+2.  **Set the API Key as an Environment Variable:**
+    - You need to set an environment variable named `GEMINI_API_KEY` to the value of your key.
+    - **On macOS/Linux:**
+        - Open your terminal and run:
+        ```bash
+        export GEMINI_API_KEY="YOUR_API_KEY"
+        ```
+        - To make this permanent, add this line to your shell's profile file (e.g., `~/.zshrc`, `~/.bashrc`).
+    - **On Windows:**
+        - Open Command Prompt and run:
+        ```cmd
+        setx GEMINI_API_KEY "YOUR_API_KEY"
+        ```
+        - You may need to restart your command prompt or your computer for this to take effect.

-### 1. Enable ProPresenter API
+### 2. Enable ProPresenter API
 1. Open ProPresenter.
 2. Go to `Preferences` > `Network`.
 3. Make sure `Enable Network` is checked.
 4. Under `HTTP Server`, check `Enable HTTP Server`.
 5. Note the `Port` number (default is 1025).
 The application assumes the default port.

-### 2. Project Setup
+### 3. Project Setup
 1.  **Download or clone this project.**
 2.  **Open a terminal or command prompt** and navigate to the project directory:
     ```bash